 „Health technology assessment is a multidisciplinary process that summarises information about the medical, social, economic and ethical issues related to the use of a health technology in a systematic, transparent, unbiased, robust manner.
 Its aim is to inform the formulation of safe, effective, health policies that are patient focused and seek to achieve best value.“ (EUnetHTA definition).

-Despite the fact that challenges for using RWE in the context of HTA are still existing and should be overcome, endless opportunities should be identified and used.
+Despite the fact that there still are challenges for using RWE in the context of HTA that need to be overcome, countless opportunities can be identified and used.

 COVID-19 – dealing with the challenges of the new reality in Bulgaria and worldwide

-The COVID-19 pandemic is an ongoing pandemic of coronavirus disease 2019, caused by severe acute respiratory syndrome coronavirus 2 (SARS‑CoV‑2).
-The outbreak was first identified in Wuhan, China, in the end of 2019.
-The World Health Organization declared the outbreak a Public Health Emergency of International Concern on 30 January 2020, and a pandemic on 11 March 2020.
-Since its emergence in Asia in December last year, the virus has spread to each of the continents, except Antarctica, and the number of new cases is increasing daily.
-The pandemic is prelude to global health crisis and is one of the greatest challenges of our time.
+The COVID-19 pandemic is an ongoing pandemic of the coronavirus disease 2019, caused by severe acute respiratory syndrome coronavirus 2 (SARS‑CoV‑2).
+The outbreak was first identified in Wuhan, China, at the end of 2019.
+The World Health Organization declared the outbreak a Public Health Emergency of International Concern on 30th January 2020, and a pandemic on 11th March 2020.
+Since its emergence in Asia in December last year, the virus has spread to all of the continents, except Antarctica, and the number of new cases is increasing daily.
+The pandemic is prelude to a global health crisis and is one of the greatest challenges of our time.

-Being highly transmittable and pathogenic viral infection, the coronavirus disease leads not only to health crisis, but it is also a cause of dreadful social, economic and political consequences.
+Being a highly transmittable and pathogenic viral infection, the coronavirus disease leads not only to a health crisis, but it is also a cause of dreadful social, economic and political consequences.

-The whole world is looking for answers and solutions in prevention, diagnostics, treatment, and is trying to minimize the harmful impact on human society, healthcare systems and world economy and no one knows what the future brings and how to adopt to the “new normal”
+The whole world is looking for answers and solutions in prevention, diagnostics and treatment as well as trying to minimize the harmful impact on society, healthcare systems and the global economy.
+No one knows what the future brings and how to adapt to the “new normal”